State Labels San Francisco a Pro-Housing City

 In the past 12 months, San Francisco has enacted a priority permitting process for 100% affordable projects and local density bonus projects; eliminated parking requirements; streamlined entitlements and eliminated hearings for certain residential projects; and established a “one-stop” permitting center where permits are coordinated across different departments.

-City planners also are in the process of finalizing rezoning to increase height limits along transit corridors in parts of the city that have not traditionally produce new housing, an effort focused on western neighborhoods like the Sunset and Richmond districts and northern areas including the Marina.
+City planners also are in the process of finalizing rezoning to increase height limits along transit corridors in parts of the city that have not traditionally produced new housing, an effort focused on western neighborhoods like the Sunset and Richmond districts and northern areas including the Marina.

 The rezoning plan has been backed by groups including YIMBY Action and the Housing Action Coalition.
 However, a group called Neighborhoods United SF has called the proposed upzoning “unnecessary and counterproductive,” warning that the state is pushing for a level of density that will damage historic neighborhoods.

-“We have sufficient capacity to meet future population growth, and we should start there before unleashing the unpredictable and speculative nature of blanket upzoning,” Lori Brooke, an organizer with Neighborhoods United SF, told the Chronicle.
+“We have sufficient capacity to meet future population growth, and we should start there before unleashing the unpredictable and speculative nature of blanket upzoning,” Lori Brooke, organizer with Neighborhoods United SF, told the Chronicle.

 Under the housing element plan approved by HCD, San Francisco is required to permit 82,000 new homes by 2031.